 CVs: an overview

 A CV (curriculum vitae) is a brief account of your education, qualifications, skills and work based experience, used mainly when applying for a job.
-Your CV is your first opportunity to tell an employer what you can do, and is a vital part of your job hunt; a well written CV can make the difference between getting an interview and not being considered for the role.
+Your CV is your first opportunity to tell an employer what you can do.
+A well written CV can make the difference between getting an interview and not being considered for the role.

-- A good CV gives the facts required and conveys an impression of what you'd be like as an employee.
+- convey an impression of what you'd be like as an employee

-- Present it simply and clearly so it’s easy to read, engaging and looks professional.
+- be easy to read, engaging and look professional.